pomkos/cookpad_scrape/README.md

 NOTES:

-* Start with: python3 cookpad_russell.py
+* Start with: python3 cookpad_mainpic_first.py
+* Mainpic script: click on the mainpic to get to the original cookpad webpage
+* Thumb script: click on caption under the thumbnail of the mainpic to get to the original cookpad webpage
 * Picture download function commented out
 * Pictures will download in the folder this script is in
 * pythonwikibot command: